 Congratulations on receiving your BBM Global Industry Scholarship.
 Our scholarships have provided financial assistance to over 1100 talented young Australians to further their education and experience overseas since 1983.

 The experience provides significant personal development opportunities for BBM Scholars with many saying they came back more confident and determined, with a greater aspiration for the future.
 The skills, knowledge, networks and experiences you gain benefit you, your community and Australia.

 This page will provide information to help you navigate your scholarship experience, including what you need to do when you get back.
 More information can be found in FAQs.

 What do you want to achieve with your scholarship experience and how are you going to achieve it?
 Refer back to your proposal and the goals you outlined there.

 Your goals will shape every part of your scholarship; where you stay, what time of year you travel, how long you go for.

 Start planning as soon as you can, certainly as soon as you accept your scholarship.
-Whether it’s researching host organisations, places to visit, teachers for lessons or workshops to take, the earlier you start planning your trip, the better prepared you are going to be.
+Whether it’s researching host organisations, places to visit, teachers for lessons or workshops to take, the earlier you start planning your scholarship, the better prepared you are going to be.
 Keep in mind the aim of gaining industry exposure, knowledge and skills not readily available in Australia.

 Think about the ways in which you’d like to develop whilst on your scholarship.
 This is an opportunity to break out of your comfort zone.